ninaperic/first-project/README.md

 - __About Page__

-  - About page provides information to the user about the store, the reason why is was open,when it was open and it's opening hours.
+  - About page provides information to the user about the store, the reason why it was open, when it was open and it's opening hours.

 ![About Page](https://github.com/ninaperic/vintage-clocks/blob/main/assets/readme_images/about.png)